OfficeDev/outlook-dev-docs/docs/add-ins/index.md

 ---
 title: Outlook add-ins overview | Microsoft Docs
-description: Learn about Outlook add-ins
+description: Outlook add-ins are integrations built by third parties into Outlook by using the new web technologies-based platform.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins